Scott Butner

 Net-Zero Northwest

-• NZNW Workforce Analysis assesses how achieving net-zero emissions would impact existing and future employment in the Northwest overall and Washington and Oregon specifically.
+NZNW Workforce assesses how achieving net-zero emissions would impact existing and future employment in the Northwest regionally (released November 2023) and within each state (released April 2024).

 We invite you to join our community, provide feedback, request a briefing, or support our work.